Here are some of our most frequently answered questions.

 Yes and no. But, for the most part, no.

 Your nuclear DNA gets copied each time a cell replicates.
-An error can occur in the replication, causing a mutation in the replicated cells.
+An error can occur in the replication process, causing a mutation in the replicated cells.
 (Mutations in oncogenes are how cancer occurs.)

 While your DNA doesn’t change (much) since conception, see the epigenetics question below for information on how the genes are turned on or off.